wwsd/wwsd.github.io/_posts/2015-12-18-Drone-Buying-Guide.md

 I'm going to stick to the open source stuff so we can hack on it.

 [Ardupilot](http://ardupilot.com/) is a nice place to start, take a robot add an arduino and you got yourself an autonomous pet to do your bidding.
-They also made the [Mission Planner](http://planner.ardupilot.com/) software you'll see everywhere They seem to be sponsored or related to [diydrones](http://diydrones.com/)
+They also made the [Mission Planner](http://planner.ardupilot.com/) software you'll see everywhere.
+They are related to [diydrones](http://diydrones.com/) who claim to be the largest community of UAV amateurs, and by all means its a great place to discuss these things

 [pixhawk](https://pixhawk.org/choice) seems to be a popular choice albeit with dedicated hardware and bit higher of a price this seems to be an up and coming feature rich option

 [Paparazzi](http://wiki.paparazziuav.org/wiki/Main_Page) has been around for awhile, it’s focus is on autonomous flying.

+[DroneCode](https://www.dronecode.org/)  is a consortium with an impressive [memeber list](https://www.dronecode.org/about/project-members) this project is composed of many smaller projects, some of which I have already mentioned, you can find them all [here](https://www.dronecode.org/dronecode-software-platform)

 [Open Pilot](https://www.openpilot.org/) is yet another open software group dedicated to drone pilot software and hardware.
 The [CC3D](http://amzn.to/1OcADR6) is one of the cheaper pieces of hardware available to pilot your drone.

-[DroneCode](https://www.dronecode.org/)  is a consortium with an impressive [memeber list](https://www.dronecode.org/about/project-members) this project is composed of many smaller projects, some of which I have already mentioned, you can find them all [here](https://www.dronecode.org/dronecode-software-platform)
+And is my recommendation for your first drone

 ### Radio TX